Dan Duncan: Personal life

-Mr. Duncan was married three times.
-First to Barbara Ann Aycock Duncan (married: 1958 - divorced: 1971), secondly to Billie Ruth Bearden Duncan (married: 1974 - died: 1988 from ovarian cancer), and lastly to Jan Ellis Duncan (married: 1989 - they remained married until Mr. Duncan's death in 2010).
+Duncan was married three times.
+First to Barbara Ann Aycock Duncan (married 1958, divorced 1971), secondly to Billie Ruth Bearden Duncan (married 1974, died 1988 from ovarian cancer), and lastly to Jan Ellis Duncan (married 1989).
 Duncan had three of his children, Randa, Dannine, and Milane with Barbara Duncan.
-He and Billie adopted their son, Scott.
+He and Billie adopted a son, Scott.

 Duncan was married to Janet Ellis from 1989 until his death.
 He married Jan after the death of his second wife Billie.
 Barbara Ann died of cancer, like his second wife, in 2004.
 He is survived by four children, each of whom is now a billionaire.
 Randa Duncan Williams (born 1962), Milane Duncan Frantz (born 1970), and Dannine Duncan Avarra.
 Scott Duncan (born 1983) was adopted during his marriage to Billie.
 He had no children with his third wife.

-Duncan died aged 77 of a cerebral hemorrhage at his ranch in Smithville, Texas on March 28, 2010.
+Duncan died aged 77 of a cerebral hemorrhage at his ranch in Smithville, Texas on March 29, 2010.
 Due to the repeal of the estate tax law for the year 2010, Duncan's heirs became the first American billionaires to pay no estate tax since its enactment.